Reveal.js Presentations Guide

 Presentation Locations

-Presentations are organized in three main directories:
+Presentations are organized in four main directories:

 /workspace/

-├── talks/ # Main presentations/talks
+├── talks/ # Main presentations/talks (legacy HTML)

 │ ├── lessons.html # Meme generation lessons (Spanish)